stevezhang1990/Resume-contact/README.md

 My projects related to Department of Physics are supervised by Prof Dylan Jones.

-My projects related to Sports Analytics are supervised by Ming-Chang Tsai.
+My projects related to Sports Analytics are supervised by Ming-Chang.

-My projects related to accounting management are under the managment of Yi Zhao.
+My projects related to accounting management are under the managment of Yi.

+For privacy reason, if you need the detail contact information for references, please contact me.